-There are additional components to record common data - just attach them to the CognitiveVR_Manager gameobject.
+These are additional components to record common data - just attach them to the CognitiveVR_Manager GameObject.
 These scripts are intended for easy implementation and these try to make few assumptions about your project.
-You should review these scripts and simplify/optimize in ways specific to your project's needs.
+You should review these scripts to simplify and optimize in ways specific to your project's needs.

 Analytics Tracker Components